- Objects and systems have properties such as mass and charge. Systems may have internal structure.

 In 2014, the AP Physics B course was divided into the new AP Physics 1 and AP Physics 2 courses in order to accommodate deeper conceptual understanding and student-centered, inquiry-based instruction.
 This redesign is aligned with a larger push in AP coursework to emphasize critical thinking and reasoning, as well as learning through inquiry.
 Dividing the previous Physics B course into two new courses allows for more time to master foundational physics principles while engaging in science practices to earn credit or placement.

 Keep in mind that credit and advanced standing based on AP scores vary widely from school to school.
 Though a score of three is typically considered passing, it is not always enough to receive credit.
-Regulations regarding which APs qualify for course credits or advanced levels at specific colleges and universities can be found here.
+There is an online resource for regulations regarding which APs qualify for course credits or advanced levels at specific colleges and universities.

 Although there are no formal prerequisites for AP Physics 1, you will need to have completed geometry and be concurrently taking Algebra II or an equivalent course to grasp the calculations required for the coursework.
 This understanding should extend to the basic use of trigonometric functions, though the knowledge can also be gained either in the concurrent math course or in the AP Physics 1 course itself.